Ruuudy1/Lab-Report-2/LabReport3.md

-<h1>Grep Command<h1>
+<h1>Grep Commands!<h1>
-(found grep commands information on https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
+<h2>(found grep commands information on https://www.geeksforgeeks.org/grep-command-in-unixlinux/)<h2>

-The grep command is one of the most useful commands in bash.
-What the grep command does is find all the times the character of your choice is found in a .txt file.
+<h3>The grep command is one of the most useful commands in bash.
+What the grep command does is find
+all the times the character of your choice is found in a .txt file.
 For example, in the ./technical directory used during last week's skill demo, we can use the following command on any file within it: